Mayank52/URL-Shortener/README.md

 # Link Shortener
-An application to generate short urls.
+* An application to generate short urls.
+* Generated Urls depend on the base url.
+A shorter domain name will generate a shorter Url.

 #### Base URL: https://myminurl.herokuapp.com